ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

       parameter.

-    - `reloadable` attribute: If set to 1, this is a hint to indicate that a change in this attribute does not necessitate a full stop and start to take effect, but can take effect via a `reload-params` action.
+    - `reloadable` attribute: If set to 1, this is a hint to indicate that a change in this instance can take effect via the `reload-agent` action as described under **Optional Actions**.
+Changes to any instance parameter not marked as `reloadable` require a stop and start to take effect.

     - `deprecated` child element: When present, this element is a hint to RMs and other tools that the parameter is supported for backward